Introducing a new cohort

 It’s our hope that these Beacons of Hope stories present an inspiring, sustainable, and equitable way forward — helping us not only brave this current storm but also steer clear of others.
 These stories set a direction for our compass, and the hope they provide is the wind in our sails.

-Introducing two new Beacons of Hope: Fiji’s Ministry of Agriculture and Gastromotiva’s Solidary Kitchen
+Introducing two new Beacons of Hope: The Municipality of Quito and FoodShare in Canada

 COVID-19 has substantially impacted our food systems.
 Increasing levels of food insecurity faced by vulnerable populations and disrupted distribution chains are just two of the major consequences.
 While these are severe challenges with long-lasting implications, it is important to remember that our food systems were far from performing well before this crisis hit.